 The sister, seeing her fishpond was incomplete, was grieved and wept at its unfinished state, while the brother rejoiced at the completion of his.
 The stones gathered for the sister's pond still remain in the stream to this day.
+[Ching et al. 1973:28]

-Ching et al. (1974) describe mo'olelo associated with Hulē'ia, suggesting its close pili (association) with O'ahu:
+Ching et al. (1973) describe mo'olelo associated with Hulē'ia, suggesting its close pili (association) with O'ahu:

 The earliest mention of the [Niumalu] area is legendary dating to 1785.
 After Kahekili defeated Oahu a number of chiefesses of highest rank were killed.
 Kekelaokalani made her escape to Kaua'i bringing with her some Oahu soil, part of which she deposited at Hulaia [Huleia].
+[Ching et al. 1973:19]